Yushu-An/YushuAn-academic/content/home/experience.md

     date_start: 'Apr 2021'
     date_end: 'Present'
     description: |2-
-    constructed a mobile manipulator and digital twin system for it to solve the problems of tedious experimental steps and long waiting time
         Responsibilities include:

         * Integrated a mobile manipulator with functions of map establishment, navigation and end-effector alignment